Dysphagia: Find Out How to Overcome Difficulty Swallowing

-Dysphagia, commonly known as difficulty swallowing, is a condition that can affect people of all ages.
-It involves problems with the throat or esophagus, making it hard to swallow foods, liquids, or even saliva.
+Dysphagia is a condition that can affect people of all ages.
+It causes problems in the throat or esophagus.
+As a result, it causes difficulty swallowing.
+For example, some people may struggle to swallow food.
+Others may have trouble with liquids or even saliva.

 What is Dysphagia?